tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 Together with [Clare Cook](https://www.northumbria.ac.uk/about-us/our-staff/c/clare-cook/){:target="_blank"}, I am conducting research on gendered perceptions of stand-up comedians.
 In this project, we will explore if female standup comedians are perceived as less funny than male standup comedians.
 We are also interested in finding out other stereotypes (e.g., are attractive women in comedy seen as less funny).
 There is also a possibility to look at perceptions of mental health in standup comedy.

+## Individual differences in "Buy now, pay later"
+<a href="#thesis-introduction">back to top</a>

+There is an increase in services which allow you to buy now and pay later (e.g., Klarna).
+In this project, you will examine the individual differences in who uses these types of products.
+For example, do individuals who tend to hoard, rely more on these products?

 # Projects which I prefer not to supervise.
 <a href="#thesis-introduction">back to top</a>